svenhjol/Charm/docs/vanillachanges/decoration.md

 Chickens, Cows, Pigs, Squids and Wolves may spawn with alternate textures.
 Some of the wolf textures were kindly contributed by [jupiter1930](https://www.reddit.com/user/jupiter1390) and [All_My_Own_Trash](https://www.reddit.com/user/All_My_Own_Trash).

-If **Quark** is present, chickens, cows and pigs are disabled by default.
+If **Quark** is present, chickens, cows, and pigs are disabled by default.

 ### Variant Barrels
 ![Variant Barrels](https://raw.githubusercontent.com/svenhjol/Charm-Assets/master/web/charm-features/nope.png)